liorda/minecraft_tools/README.md

 General instructions
 * Don't use root
 * Use screen -dR
-* Start the server with the script
+* Start the server with the script ~/minecraft_tools/start_server.sh

+Backup instructions
-* `/stop` from the game console to stop
+1. `/stop` from the game console to stop
-* Backup with a copy of the world/ folder:
-  * cd /home/user/minecraft
-  * zip -r /tmp/20240130.zip world
+2. run: ~/minecraft_tools/backup_server.sh
+3. restart the server with the script: ~/minecraft_tools/start_server.sh
+4. Backup this folder with `git add . && git commit -m "." && git push`
-  * TODO automate
+5. TODO automate

+If required to restart the VM
+1. Follow the backup instructions above
+2. Restart with sudo reboot
+3. login with with `su - user` and `screen -dR`
+4. First screen is the server, Second screen is `cd minecraft_tools`